“What’s more important: Quality music, or Quantity?”

-What is quality?
+What is quality music?
 How do you determine quality?
-What sounds good to you and, what you deem as quality, wont always translate as ‘quality material’ to others.
+What sounds good to you and, what you deem as quality, won’t always translate as ‘quality material’ to others.

 Quality Music is subjective.
 You could play a good Rock tune for someone who doesn’t care for rock and that person will pass the track off as ‘junk’.

-Let’s get some die hard country music fans in a room and play some ‘Lil Wayne’ ….
-I don’t see that going to well.
+Let’s get some die-hard country music fans in a room and play some ‘Lil Wayne’… I don’t see that going too well.

 Few examples to further illustrate what I mean.